 The lower case 'c' after the subject code indicates that the subject is a corequisite.
 See definitions for details.

 These requisites may not apply to students in certain courses.

 There are course requisites for this subject.
 See access conditions.

-The capacity to undertake investigative enquiries that lead to valuable and worthwhile practical outcomes is a necessary skill for HR practitioners at all levels and in all types of organisations.
-This subject seeks to present the project process in an accessible and practical way, by providing students with an introduction to the different stages on the project journey from initial project ideation to submission of the final project report.
+The capacity to undertake investigative inquiries that lead to valuable and worthwhile practical outcomes is a necessary skill for HR practitioners at all levels and in all types of organisations.
+This subject seeks to present the inquiry process in an accessible and practical way, by providing students with an introduction to the different stages on the project journey from initial project ideation to submission of the final project report.